syzygy608/TAICA_DL_Labs/Lab2/report.md

 #### Model Training

-I learned L2 regularization from [here](https://www.bilibili.com/video/BV1RqXRYDEe2/?share_source=copy_web&vd_source=8eb0208b6e349b456c095c16067fb3af).
-I added L2 regularization to calculate the loss.
+I learned dropout and L2 regularization from [here](https://www.bilibili.com/video/BV1RqXRYDEe2/?share_source=copy_web&vd_source=8eb0208b6e349b456c095c16067fb3af).
+I added dropout to the conv block and L2 regularization to calculate the loss.
 I also added a learning rate scheduler to adjust the learning rate during training.
 I used the Adam optimizer to optimize the model.

 ### 2. Data Preprocessing (25%)